Big-Life-Lab/PHES-ODM/metadata.md

 -   **dateTime**: for grab samples this is the date and time and timezone the sample was taken.

--   **dateTimeStart**: for integrated time average samples this is the date and time and timezone the sample was started being taken.
+-   **dateTimeStart**: For integrated time average samples this is the date and time and timezone the sample was started being taken.

--   **dateTimeEnd**: for integrated time average samples this is the date and time and timezone the sample was finished being taken.
+-   **dateTimeEnd**: For integrated time average samples this is the date and time and timezone the sample was finished being taken.

--   **sampleType**: type of sample.
+-   **sampleType**: Type of sample.

     -   `sludge`: Primary clarified sludge
     -   `rawCollector`: Raw wastewater (in collector system)